 If you have an anxious thought, you can label it as that.
 Rather than going into the content of the thought and analysing, tell yourself.

-“I am having an anxious thought”
+“I have an anxious thought.”

-“I just had a thought about coronavirus”
+“I just had a thought about coronavirus.”

 And carry on with what you were doing before the thought arrived.

 The one thing that I would like you to take from this article is that you have a choice when something is making you anxious.